Eric Bachmann: Solo (1995–present)

 In between Archers records, Bachmann pursued expansive instrumental experiments that defied the indie rock genre.
-He made two albums under the moniker Barry Black, 1995’s self-titled and 1997’s Tragic Animal Stories.
+He made two albums under the moniker Barry Black, 1995's self-titled and 1997's Tragic Animal Stories.
 Featuring collaborators such as Caleb Southern and Ben Folds, the Barry Black releases challenged any notion of pigeonholing him as solely a rock musician.

 His first solo effort under his own name, the instrumental and atmospheric Short Careers, was recorded as a score for the film Ball of Wax and released in 2002.

 Saddle Creek Records released his second, To the Races (2006).
 Self-recorded over five days while at the Outer Banks, the record is primarily Bachmann completely solo but features contributions from Miranda Brown (backing vocals) and DeVotchKa's Tom Hagerman (violin).

 On March 25, 2016, shortly after retiring the band Crooked Fingers, Bachmann released his third solo album, the eponymous Eric Bachmann.
 On September 7, 2018, he released No Recover and embarked on a tour of both clubs and full-band living room shows produced by Undertow Music.
-Merge continues to be the musical home for Bachmann’s work.
+Merge continues to be the musical home for Bachmann's work.

 Other musical projects

 Bachmann produced several Azure Ray records—their eponymous debut (WARM, 2001), Burn and Shiver (Saddle Creek, 2002), and Drawing Down the Moon (Saddle Creek, 2010).
-He also produced Liz Durrett's Beyond Our Gates (WARM, 2008).
+He also produced Liz Durrett's Outside Our Gates (WARM, 2008).

-From 2013-2016, he was a member of Neko Case's touring band, playing guitar and piano.
+From 2013 to 2016, he was a member of Neko Case's touring band, playing guitar and piano.
 Case featured the Crooked Fingers song "Sleep All Summer" on the album Hell-On (ANTI-, 2018) as a duet with Bachmann.
 He also collaborated with fellow Case bandmate, pedal steel virtuoso Jon Rauhouse, to create the instrumental record Eric Bachmann and Jon Rauhouse (Telephant, 2016).